Home » Business Email Etiquette Articles » Business Email Informality and Mistakes in Judgment

 • You send to everyone you know in the To field, exposing your contacts to strangers.
 There is no excuse for this breach of privacy.
 Let your connections know you have seen the light and will never do such a thing again.

 These are just a few things that can negatively impact your business relationships.
 Don’t be like so many and point fingers or create excuses when you mess up.
-Just that attitude causes many to fail (at their job, business, or even personal life).
+Just that attitude causes many to fail (at their job, business, or personal life).

 Stand Tall and Accountable